Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 8. Ondeh Ondeh Cake and Modern Cafe Desserts

 Singapore's late-night cafe scene has exploded.
-Spots like After Hours (open until 2am) and Butterspace Bakery serve modern desserts -- ondeh ondeh cakes, lava cookies, specialty waffles, and artisan ice cream -- well past midnight.
+A growing number of dessert cafes and bakeries -- some open until 2am -- serve modern desserts like ondeh ondeh cakes, lava cookies, specialty waffles, and artisan ice cream well past midnight.
 These cafes have become supper destinations for groups who want dessert in an air-conditioned setting rather than at a hawker table.

 Best for: Supper dates and group outings.